-EMASS conducts a New Player Showcase early in spring, usually indoors in late March.
+EMASS conducts a New Player Showcase early in spring.
 We will take a look at basic running, fielding and hitting skills through some short drills.
 Initial assessments are made so that the division coordinators and managers can balance skills across all teams and so that we can ensure a new player is in the right division.
 We also monitor new players during the first month of play.
 If an adjustment is necessary, we may ask a player to switch teams or switch divisions.